 Project By: LAURA'S little PARTY

-Before I became a wife, and a mother to 4 amazing children; ages ranging from 20 years to 7 months, I was always excited to plan parties!
-DIY projects, and crafting are also things I love to do on a daily basis.
+As a wife, and busy mom of 4, I've always been excited to plan parties!
+DIY projects, crafting, and last minute trips to Disneyland, are a few other things I love to do!
 I was voted Top 25 Party Planning Moms for 2012, and 2013, by Circle of Moms.
-I'm also a party contributor for Catch My Party.
-My parties have been featured at: Hostess with the mostess, Pizzazzerie, Catch my Party, and Kara's Party Ideas - just to name a few.
-I'm not much of a cook.
+I'm also a monthly party contributor for Catch My Party, and mygrafico.
+I've had parties featured over at: Hostess with the mostess, Pizzazzerie, Catch my Party, and Kara's Party Ideas.
 I love to pin, inspire others to throw fun parties, and definitely make family my priority.› More projects by LAURA'S little PARTY

 Rate This Project: